Dynamsoft/barcode-reader-java-samples/README.md

 ## License

-The library requires a license to work, you use the API InitLicense to initialize license key and activate the SDK.
+The library requires a license to work, you use the API initLicense to initialize license key and activate the SDK.

 These samples use a <a href="https://www.dynamsoft.com/license-server/docs/about/terms.html?ver=latest&product=dbr&utm_source=samples&package=java#public-trial-license" target="_blank">free public trial license</a>.
 Note that network connection is required for this license to work.